by Arthur Miller

 - When Proctor suggests that the witchcraft accusations are absurd, Parris accuses Proctor of leading factions against him.

-- A week later, Proctor and his wife Elizabeth discuss the goings-on about the town.
-Proctor has been pretty ignorant about what’s happening, and he soon learns that things are crazy with all of the witchcraft accusations being made.
+- A week later, Proctor and his wife, Elizabeth, discuss the goings-on about the town.
+Proctor has been pretty ignorant about what’s happening and he soon learns that things are crazy, with all kinds of witchcraft accusations being made.

-- He wants Elizabeth’s forgiveness, but she says he is the only one judging himself.
+- He wants Elizabeth’s forgiveness for his adultery, but she says he is the only one judging himself.
 He says and does things that indicate he is tiptoeing around the house, trying to please his wife.

 - He gets angry when Elizabeth urges him to tell everybody what Abigail told him.
 He gets angry when Elizabeth says he made a “physical” promise to Abigail that he needs to break.
 But he knows deep down that Elizabeth is right.